 2. Ahead of the session

-During the session there will be a segment for project sharing so if you are interested in sharing your work, you’ll be invited to discuss this with me.
+During the session there will be a segment for project sharing so if you are interested in sharing your work please let me know in your sign up form.

 -